Conditional Time Series Forecasting with Convolutional Neural Networks: The model

 \paragraph{\textbf{Activation functions.}} In each layer we use a non-linearity, or activation function, to transform the output from the convolution, hereby allowing the model to learn non-linear representations of the data.
 In our model the non-linearity takes the form of the rectified linear unit (ReLU) defined as $ReLU(x):=\max(x,0)$, so that the output from layer $l$ is:

 where $b\in\mathbb{R}$ denotes the bias that shifts the input to the nonlinearity, $*_d$ denotes as usual the convolution with dilation $d$ and $f^l\in \mathbb{R}^{1\times N_l\times M_{l+1}}$ denotes the output of the convolution with filters $w^h_l$, $h=1,...,M_{l}$ in layer $l$.
 Unlike the gated activation function used in \cite{vanoord16} for audio generation, here we propose to use the ReLU as it was found to be most efficient when applied to the forecasting of the non-stationary, noisy time series.
+At the same time using the ReLU reduces the training time and thus simplifies the model.
 The final layer, $l=L$, has a linear activation function, which followed by the 1$\times$1 convolution then outputs the forecasted value of the time series $\hat x=[\hat x(0),...,\hat x(N)]$.

 When training a deep neural network, one of the problems keeping the network from learning the optimal weights is that of the vanishing/exploding gradient \cite{bengio94}\cite{glorot10}.
 As backpropagation computes the gradients by the chain rule, when the derivative of the activation function takes on either small or large values, multiplication of these numbers can result in the gradients for the weights in the initial layers to vanish or explode, respectively.
 This results in either the weights being updated too slowly due to the too small gradient, or not being able to converge to the minimum due to gradient descent step being too large.
 One solution to this problem is to initialize the weights of the convolutional layers in such a way that neither in the forward nor in the backward propagation of the network the weights reduce or magnify the magnitudes of the input signal and gradients, respectively.
 A proper initialization of the weights would keep the signal and gradients in a reasonable range of values throughout the layers so that no information will be lost while training the network.
 As derived in \cite{he15}, to ensure that the variance of the input is similar to the variance of the output, a sufficient condition is